buffup/backend-challenge/README.md

 As part of the recruitment process we would like to complete the following backend challenge.
 We use this backend challenge to see how you go about solving a real-world problem that we have faced at Buff Up.

-For more details please review [https://sportbuff.notion.site/Backend-Challenge-0344091de0b44e8bb5b39200f132e85f](Sport Buff Backend Challenge)
+For more details please review [Buff Up Backend Challenge](https://sportbuff.notion.site/Backend-Challenge-0344091de0b44e8bb5b39200f132e85f)

 Please take the time to think about the code and structure of your work.